Restaurant Visa Sponsorship Jobs in Georgia

 Which visa types are most common for restaurant roles in Georgia?

 The H-2B visa is most commonly used for seasonal front-of-house and support staff in Georgia's hospitality sector.
-The H-1B applies narrowly to restaurant roles that meet specialty occupation standards, typically executive chef or corporate food and beverage management positions requiring a relevant bachelor's degree.
-The O-1 is an option for internationally recognized culinary professionals with documented extraordinary ability.
+The H-1B visa applies narrowly to restaurant roles that meet specialty occupation standards, typically executive chef or corporate food and beverage management positions requiring a relevant bachelor's degree.
+The O-1 visa is an option for internationally recognized culinary professionals with documented extraordinary ability.

 Which cities in Georgia have the most restaurant visa sponsorship jobs?